Q&A: Baumbach finds a cinematic playground in ‘White Noise’

-AP: When it comes to the cinematic language you use, Spielberg’s name has come up often and so has Godard’s.
+AP: When it comes to the cinematic language used here, Spielberg’s name has come up often and so has Godard’s.
 Could you walk me through an example where you were referencing something specific?

 AP: I was trying to think of whether you’ve even had a gun in any of your movies.

-BAUMBACH: No, no one even says the word gun.
+BAUMBACH: No one even says the word gun.

 AP: Greta makes Babette, who is a tricky character, relatable and empathetic and profound.
 How did you figure out who she was going to be outside of DeLillo’s gaze?